akquinet/vaangular/README.md

 vaangular
 =========

-Provide stellar integration of AngularJS with vaadin
+Provide stellar integration of AngularJS with vaadin.

 ## What is vaangular?
 vaangular combines the power of [vaadin](https://vaadin.com) and Java with the power of [AngularJS](https://angularjs.org) to create awesome UIs.